open-compass/VLMEvalKit/Quickstart.md

 lmdeploy serve api_server internlm/internlm2-chat-1_8b --server-port 23333
 ```

-You need to get the model name registered by LMDeploy with the following code:
+You need to get the model name registered by LMDeploy with the following python code:
 ```
 from openai import OpenAI
 client = OpenAI(